fuzzylogicxx/fuzzylogic/posts/use-the-dialog-element-reasonably-by-scott-o-hara.md

 That’s an important green-light!

-And this of course means that we can stop DIYing modal dialogues from `div`s plus super-complicated scripting and custom ARIA, and intead let a native HTML element do most of the heavy lifting for us.
+And this of course means that we can stop DIYing modal dialogues from `div`s plus super-complicated scripting and custom ARIA, and instead let a native HTML element do most of the heavy lifting for us.

 From a Design System perspective, I’d previously suggested to my team that when we revisit our _Modal_ component we should err toward a good custom dialogue library first, however I’m now likely to recommend we go for native `dialog` instead.
 Which is great!